Documentation

 How to Use Music Library

-Music Library indexes selected music folders so you can browse your local collection by tracks, albums, artists, genres, folders, recently added tracks, or playlists.
+Music Library indexes selected music folders so you can browse your local collection by tracks, albums, artists, genres, subfolders, folders, recently added tracks, or playlists.
 Playback still goes through the current EffeTune effect pipeline, so you can listen with the same effects used for normal music file playback.

 Music Library stores its catalog, artwork cache, and playlists inside the app.
 It does not edit, rename, move, or delete your audio files.